ShoLynx/GameTrkr/README.md

 **GameTrkr** is designed as a video game software tracking app for video game enthusiasts as a final project for the Udacity iOS Developer program.

 ## Installation
-Clone the GitHub repository and use Xcode to open the xcworkspacefile.
+Clone the GitHub repository and use Xcode to open the xcworkspace file.
 Use Xcode to install to Simulator or your device.

 ## How to Use
 After opening **GameTrkr**, you will be presented with an empty *Platform Table* that will give you instructions on how to add Platforms and Games.
 Platforms can be the video game consoles you use to play your games (i.e. Nintendo Switch, PlayStation 4, Xbox One, etc.), handhelds (Game Boy, Game Gear, etc.) or your PC.
 Since PC games can be launched from several launchers, like Steam, BattleNet or Epic, it is suggested that you name your PC platforms after these launchers, but this is up to you.